By A.J. Drenth

 As detailed in our post, Enneagram & Myers-Briggs correlations, the INFJ and INFP are the most likely of the Myers-Briggs types to test as Enneagram Fours.
 While the INTP and INTJ types more often identify with the Enneagram type 5, they commonly have a 4 wing (e.g., 5w4), which suggests they have significant Four tendencies.

 One of Fours’ signature characteristics, according to Riso, is their incessant search for self.
 As seekers of self and identity, they hope to “find out who they are and what about themselves is significant.”
 As I observed in my recent post on identity-seekers:

-Little is more intriguing to identity-seekers than examining the nature of their own self.
-Nothing fascinates them more than trying to get to the root of who they are.
-They are constantly “checking in with themselves,” interpreting and relating their experiences to their current self-understanding.
+Little is more intriguing to identity-seekers than examining the nature of their own self and getting to the root of who they are.
+They are constantly “checking in with themselves,” interpreting their experiences in light of their current self-understanding.